v4iv/theleakycauldronblog/src/pages/blog/quirks-of-migrating-the-blog-to-gatsby-v2.md

 This was a particularly nasty problem because it looks like `gatsby-plugin-layout` is trying to put the layout on the admin page and you don't see any way to fix it! ...but, it doesn't have much to do with it.
 After googling for hours and asking random devs online, I remembered I had another project where it didn't break the admin page.
 Solution?
 All you need to do is that you need to put `gatsby-plugin-layout` before `gatsby-plugin-netlify-cms` in `gatsby-config.js`.

-## Netlify CMS Preview Pane stops working.
+## Netlify CMS Preview Pane stops working

 This one although was easy to figure out using Console errors, was still surprising because it made no sense why it had worked before and if it did, it made no sense that it is now broken!
 The problem was that the tags needed an error check: